smroid/cedar-server/building.md

 Insert the SD card and power up your Rpi4.
 Wait a minute or two, then on your phone, tablet, or laptop, join the 'cedar' Wi-Fi network (password is 'cedar123').

-Now, in your device's web browser, navigate to 'cedar.local'.
+Now, in your device's web browser, navigate to '192.168.4.1'.
 You should see Cedar's "setup" mode screen where the camera image is shown (assuming you have a camera connected!) for focusing and aligning.
 Under the hamburger menu, look for Settings, and enable Full Screen.